ndsmyter/Robotica/README.md

 Robotica
 ========

-A project for "Robotica en Mechatronica" (dutch) where we control a Roomba robot, which we called Kate or K8 in short, to navigate through an unkwown room and map the environment.
+A project for "Robotica en Mechatronica" (dutch) where we control a Roomba robot, which we called Kate or K8 in short, to navigate through an unknown room and map the environment.

 Brains
 ------